newzealot/DRNTU_Before_After_Comparison/README.md

 ## Output

-1 pdf file will be created in Output folder.
+1 pdf file per row will be created in Output folder.

 ## Notes